 As we noted above in Section 10, Chisholm offered an account of the concept of intrinsic goodness by appeal to the concept of requirement.
 In some places, Chisholm defended the idea that a thing is intrinsically good (bad) when contemplation of just that thing requires that the contemplator loves (hates) it.
 But Chisholm wanted to go much further.
 In his discussion of these matters in [B&IV] Chisholm remarks:

 This way of defining intrinsic value, then, makes use of the concept of requirement.
 And there is reason to think that the concept of requirement is the central concept of ethics.
 It yields adequate definitions of the basic intrinsic value concepts.
 And it has the following advantage as well: It provides a way of reducing the concepts of the theory of value (“axiology”) to those of ethics (“deontology”). ([B&IV], 53)

-In a couple of papers, Chisholm attempted to explain precisely how many perplexing concepts of axiology and deontology can be defined by appeal to this one fundamental concept of requirement.
+In a couple of papers, Chisholm tried to show how the central concepts of axiology and deontology can be defined by appeal to this one fundamental concept of requirement.
 These papers provide beautiful illustrations of one of Chisholm's most characteristic philosophical procedures — the clear definition of a tangle of related concepts by appeal to a small set of undefined primitives.
 In this instance, he tries to explain confusing and problematic concepts in the realm of ethics.
 He makes use of just a few undefined concepts.
 One of them — requirement — seems to carry all of the distinctively normative burden.
 (It would be interesting to compare Chisholm's efforts on behalf of requirement in ethics with his efforts on behalf of more reasonable than in epistemology.
 The projects seem to illustrate the same methodological propensity.)

 q is all things considered obligatory =df ∃p(pRq & p occurs & ~∃s(s occurs & ~((p&s)Rq)))